MoMaherB/simple_shell/README.md

-our simple shill progict "Mohamed maher and peter sameh"
+our Simple Shell project "Mohamed maher and peter sameh"